Conservation, Protection & Eduction

 DarkSky NOVA

-Light pollution is growing at twice the rate of the population, doubling every 8 years and in some places scientists predict NO stars will be visible in 20 years.
+Light pollution is growing at twice the rate of the population, doubling every 8 years and in some places scientists predict NO stars will be visible in 20 years unless we take immediate action.

 We live in one of those places.